Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Axial vector form factors

+These also incorporate the $1/Q^4$ behavior expected at large $Q^2$.
+Since the calculation is done for spacelike $Q^2$ and at values sufficiently far from the physical poles and cuts, their influence is expected to be small.
+Therefore, these Pad\'e fits should provide an equally good parameterization as the $z$-expansion.

-which also incorporate the $1/Q^4$ behavior expected at large $Q^2$.
-It turns out that $P(g, 0, 2)$ does as good a job of fitting the data as the $z$-expansion fits and has the virtue of being easier to visualize.
-These Pad\'e and the $z^{2,3,4}$ fits give consistent results.
-Since the calculation is done for space-like $Q^2$, away from poles and cuts, we consider these Pad\'e fits to be equally valid.
-In Sec.~\ref{sec:FFfits} we will also present an overall $P(g, 0, 2)$ parameterization of the axial, electric and magnetic form factors ignoring lattice artifacts, with results given in Eqs.~\eqref{eq:GAPade} and~\eqref{eq:GEMPade}.
+We find that $P_2$ gives results consistent with the $z^{2,3,4}$ fits, and has the virtue of being easier to visualize in terms of powers of $Q^2$.
+In Sec.~\ref{sec:FFfits} we will also present a $P(g, 0, 2)$ and $z^2$ (or $z^3$) parameterization of the axial, electric and magnetic form factors ignoring lattice artifacts, with results given in Eqs.~\eqref{eq:GAPade},~\eqref{eq:GAz2} and~\eqref{eq:GEMPade}.

-To explore systematic errors due to the range of $Q^2$ points fit, we compare results obtained by fitting all ten $Q^2\neq 0$ points versus the six with the smallest $Q^2$ values.
-In most cases, the two estimates agree.
-In choosing which fit to use in presenting the final results, we check, in each case, whether all ten points have reasonable statistical errors.
-On this basis, we select 10-point fits for the axial form factor and 6-point for the vector.
+To explore systematic errors due to the limited range of $Q^2$ points fit, we compare results obtained by fitting all ten $Q^2\neq 0$ points versus the six with the smallest $Q^2$ values.
+This cut, based on the number of points rather than a value of $Q^2$ in physical units, is chosen because, in the problematic cases in the vector channel, the errors are large in the four largest $Q^2$ points as can be seen in Figs.~\ref{fig:GEsummary}--\ref{fig:GMsummary}.
+Based on this comparison, we selected ten-point fits for the axial form factors and six-point for the vector.